samir-shaikh28/flutter-news-app/README.md

 ![List of top headlines](video/top_headlines.gif)

+## How to run?

+Get your API key for free from [NewsApi](https://newsapi.org/) and add it in [constant.dart](https://github.com/samir-shaikh28/flutter-news-app/blob/master/lib/constant.dart) file.

 ## What can i learn from this project?

 - How to implement a flutter project using BloC architecture with RxDart.